If These Walls Could Talk...

 Please click on the pictures to find out more information about each person or painting

-Dr. Robert McNaughton, A gastroenterologist, trained at Harvard and the Mayo Clinic, was also a steadfast supporter of Fairchild Tropical Gardens for more than 40 years.
+Dr. Robert McNaughton was a gastroenterologist trained at Harvard and the Mayo Clinic, and was also a steadfast supporter of Fairchild Tropical Gardens for more than 40 years.
 His support stretched across departmental boundaries and plant families alike.
 His true passion was tropical fruit.
 He fought for the creation of the Tropical Fruit Program at Fairchild.
 His support and encouragement were keys to the program’s growth.
 The building of the Whitman Endowment and Pavilion and the development of Fairchild’s world-class genetic collections.
 The McNaughton Arboretum was inaugurated at the Fairchild Farm in 2009, spreading the McNaughton family’s roots deep into the South Florida community.
 His words, intellect, passion, and grafting knife have all left an indelible mark.
 He brought many of his cronies interested in botany to stay and experience the incredible flora and fauna in the area.
-He married Marvin and Lelia Sweeting Adam's daughter Patricia and was always dedicated to keeping Historic Shadow Point unique.
+He married Marvin and Lelia Sweeting Adam's daughter, Patricia, and was always dedicated to keeping Historic Shadow Point unique.

 Philip Michael Ondaatje is a Sri Lankan-born Canadian poet, fiction writer, essayist, novelist, editor, and filmmaker.
 He is the recipient of multiple literary awards such as the Governor General's Award, the Giller Prize, the Booker Prize, and the Prix Médicis étranger.

 Linda Spalding, author of The Purchase, a Governor General's Literary Award winner from 2012, and A Reckoning, was married to Ondaatje and enjoyed writing while at Historic Shadow Point.